wilson-boca/flask-boilerplate-blueprint/README.md

 # Flask architecture using Blueprint

-Based on [https://codeshow.com.br/arquitetura-web-python-flask/](https://codeshow.com.br/arquitetura-web-python-flask/) from Bruno Rocha.
-Watch his video on YouTube channel, it's amazing.

-It uses Flask-RESTPlus(Swagger-UI), Flask-Admin and JWT authentication.
+It uses Flask-RESTPlus(Swagger-UI), Flask-Admin, JWT authentication and Celery.

 ---